theotchlx/the-terraform-standard/README.md

 ## License

-This project is licensed under the [My License](LICENSE).
+This project is licensed under the [My License](LICENSE) license.
 See the LICENSE file for details.